Botcopy/BotcopyCustomPayloads/README.md

   - parameter: name of dialogflow parameter to assign input to
   - error: text shown if a required field is not filled
   - type (optional): type of the input field
-  - required (optional): required to submit form
+  - required (optional): field required to submit form
   - pattern (optional): regex patterns
+  - expose (optional): add the parameter name and field value to the `botcopy-form-submitted` window event